ray-milkey/onos-p4-tutorial/README.md

 ### Get this tutorial repo

-To work on the exercises you will need to clone this repo inside the VM:
+To work on the exercises, you will need to clone this repo inside the VM:

     cd ~
     git clone https://github.com/opennetworkinglab/onos-p4-tutorial tutorial